oroinc/documentation/user_guide/magento_channel_integration.rst

     Please address you Magento administrator for the information on SOAP settings details.

-At this point you can click :guilabel:`Check Connection` button, to check if the settings you have defined above are correct.
+At this pointб click :guilabel:`Check Connection` button, to check if the settings defined are correct.
 Once the connection details have been verified, the next fields will be filled with default settings.

 .. list-table:: **System Channel Entities (continued)**